 PTEN

-In an attempt to rebuild their lives, the family moved to Ribeirão Preto.
-But nothing was easy there.
-Living in Precarious conditions and unable to open his own watch shop, Seu Jorge saw his difficulties getting worse.
-Pressured by debts, he made a difficult decision: to return with his family to São João da Boa Vista, in the hope of that, in his homeland, some new opportunity would arise.
-However, this change also did not bring the results expected.
-With no alternatives, they decided to try again in Ribeirão Preto.
-This time, however, luck began to change.
-Already Resigned to not running his own business, Seu Jorge got a job in a watch shop.
-It was there that he met the young man goldsmith João Rosseto, with whom he formed an immediate friendship.
-It was João who suggested that they open a watch shop together — a decisive invitation.
-The partnership worked and, for the first Once in many years, the Assad family began to experience the much-desired stability: debts could be paid, House rent now fits into the budget and supporting the family is no longer a daily struggle.
-In this new phase, the family routine also took on new contours: Cito, being a special boy, stopped being accepted in public schools, while Sérgio and Odair began to study and have a more regular childhood.
-Despite the difficulties, it was in that domestic environment that music found fertile soil to germinate, expanding beyond of the patriarch's mandolin.
-The first was the firstborn, Cito.
-Given his conditions, it was assumed that he would have difficulties with motor coordination fine and rhythmic control.
-However, from a very young age he began to drum on every object he found around him. around you.
-Dona Ica, attentive, asked her husband to buy a tambourine for him to play with.
-What happened, however, was unexpected: Cito revealed a remarkable rhythmic capacity and, more than that, he alone developed a technique suitable for playing.
-When Sérgio was twelve years old, Dona Ica received a visit from her brother, uncle Nico.
-As it was common in that house to have a guitar on the living room sofa, used in the musical circles that Seu Jorge promoted, Nico, with the only two chords that he knew, he called his sister to sing.
-Upon seeing the scene, Sérgio asked him to teach him those chords.
-And that's how it all started.
-Dona Ica, who always took singing for granted, affectionately began to sing every time she Her son chased her with his guitar at the ready, while he took care of household chores.
-One day, after a disagreement with his friend Waldemar, a guitarist partner who accompanied him in the choro circles, Seu Jorge arrived home after work and witnessed the scene.
-He quickly asked the boy if he would like to learn to "play real guitar".
-Given his enthusiasm, he picked up his mandolin, and it was right there that the first lessons have begun.
+In Ribeirão Preto, nothing came easily.
+Living in precarious conditions and unable to open his watch shop, the family decided to return to São João da Boa Vista.
+However, this new move also failed to bring the results they had hoped for.
+With no alternatives, they returned once more to Ribeirão Preto.
+This time, luck began to change.
+Having finally resigned himself to not keeping a business of his own, Seu Jorge found work as a watchmaker and began working alongside a young goldsmith, João Rosseto, with whom he formed an immediate friendship.
+It was João who suggested they open a watch shop together—an invitation that proved decisive, because for the first time in many years, the Assad family began to feel a small financial relief.
+Family life also took on new contours: Cito, as a special-needs child, was no longer accepted in public schools, while Sérgio and Odair began school and enjoyed a more regular childhood.
+Despite the difficulties, they hardly suspected that, within that domestic environment, music would find fertile ground to germinate—expanding beyond the patriarch’s mandolin.
+Little by little, the children began to surprise everyone.
+The first was the eldest, Cito.
+Given his condition, it would have been natural to assume he would struggle with fine motor coordination, rhythmic control, and the like.
+And yet he began tapping the rhythms of the songs his father played on any object in front of him.
+Attentive, Dona Ica asked her husband to buy a small tambourine for him to play with.
+What happened, however, was unexpected: Cito revealed extraordinary rhythmic ability and, more than that, over time developed—on his own— his own technique.
+When Sérgio was twelve, Dona Ica received a visit from her brother, Uncle Nico.
+As was common in that house, there was always a guitar resting on the living-room sofa, and Nico, with the two chords he knew, invited his sister to sing.
+Watching the scene, Sérgio asked him to teach those chords—and that is how it all began.
+Dona Ica, for whom singing came naturally, lovingly began to sing every time her son chased her around the house with the guitar held out, as she went about her domestic chores.
+One day, after a disagreement with his friend Waldemar—a guitarist who accompanied him in the choro circles—Seu Jorge came home, witnessed the scene, and asked the boy if he would like to learn to “play guitar for real.”
+Faced with the son’s enthusiasm, he took out his mandolin and began the very first lessons right then and there.

 Click to enlarge